OWASP/CheatSheetSeries/cheatsheets/Pinning_Cheat_Sheet.md

 ### iOS

+Apple suggests pinning a CA public key by specifying it in `Info.plist` file under App Transport Security Settings.
+More details in [Identity Pinning: How to configure server certificates for your app](https://developer.apple.com/news/?id=g9ejcf8y) article.

 [TrustKit](https://github.com/datatheorem/TrustKit), an open-source SSL pinning library for iOS and macOS is available.
 It provides an easy-to-use API for implementing pinning, and has been deployed in many apps.

 Otherwise, more details regarding how SSL validation can be customized on iOS (in order to implement pinning) are available in the [HTTPS Server Trust Evaluation](https://developer.apple.com/library/content/technotes/tn2232/_index.html) technical note.
 However, implementing pinning validation from scratch should be avoided, as implementation mistakes are extremely likely and usually lead to severe vulnerabilities.